hannahfolk/code-quiz/README.md

 ## Process

 I started out by writing the HTML and adding CSS styling to it, then commenting out the HTML, and adding elements via Javascript, while following along with my commented-out HTML.
+Then I went under a long-winded process of trying to figure out how to load each page individually in a for loop.
+I would change the text content for each individual element.
+That wasn't working so I decided to forgo the dryness of it and just write out everything individually.
+Local storage was also not working.

+Then after getting some help, I decided to put them in pages and instead change the opacity of the different pages as they cycle through.
+This cleaned up my code a lot, and I was also able to easily write things into the local storage.

 ## Credits

-I used www.w3schools.com for help with Math.random(), addEventListener(), and array methods.
-I also used https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Fisher_and_Yates'_original_method for figuring out how to shuffle my array in the final moments of the application.
+Lilo, Peter, Omar, and no sleep.

 ## License